GENERAL INFORMATION:

 For ease of accounting on all sides, I multiply the length of the lesson by 36 weeks and divide by 10 for a flat monthly rate for 10 months.
 On Saturdays, I teach 30 lessons in my academic calendar versus 36 lessons on a weekday.

-Please note: In June first, the last of the10 equal payments is due.
+Please note: on June first, the last of the10 equal payments is due.

 If students start later in the academic year, I will calculate the applicable monthly rate.